Kir4R00t/KiraBot/README.md

 - GeoIP - displaying some basic info about given IP
 - Weather - displaying current weather in given city
 - Gibcat - get an image of a cute cat
+- Gta - get info about this weeks bonuses and discounts in GTA Online

 _currently in development phase_